 The Heating Process

 When you need heat to be a precise temperature, silicone heating pads provide the best solution.
-Applying heat directly to the item can be accomplished by either strapping the heating pad on via hooks-n-springs or separate straps or utilizing our All Weather, High Temperature PSA (Pressure Sensitive Adhesive).
+Applying heat directly to the item can be accomplished by either strapping the flexible heating pad on via hooks-n-springs or separate straps or utilizing our All Weather, High Temperature PSA (Pressure Sensitive Adhesive).
 CHR utilizes a propriety PSA which was created by Nitto Denko Corp. and allows our silicone heater pads to be installed in areas with complex shapes and have excellent direct contact.
 This makes the heating process very efficient.
 This is especially useful when working with a high watt density heater and ensuring intimate contact with the object to be heated.